stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest)

-The UserInfo endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint.
+The User Info endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info endpoint.

-Your server sends the UserInfo Request using either HTTP  `GET`  or HTTP  `POST`.
+Your server sends the User Info Request using either HTTP  `GET`  or HTTP  `POST`.
 The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
 It is recommended that the request use the HTTP  `GET`method and the Access Token be sent the using the  `Authorization`  header field.
-The HTTP request is sent to the UserInfo endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.
+The HTTP request is sent to the User Info endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.

 The Access Token will define the list of Data that will be provided back to the client.
 In order to request specific claims, you can  [use scopes](https://stackedit.io/app#stClaims)  in the Authentication Request and/or  [use the claims parameter](https://stackedit.io/app#Claims-Request)  of the  request Object.

 ### 4.3.1.
 User Info Endpoint
 As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest)

-The UserInfo endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint.
+The User Info endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info endpoint.

-Your server sends the UserInfo Request using either HTTP  `GET`  or HTTP  `POST`.
+Your server sends the User Info Request using either HTTP  `GET`  or HTTP  `POST`.
 The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
 It is recommended that the request use the HTTP  `GET`method and the Access Token be sent the using the  `Authorization`  header field.
-The HTTP request is sent to the UserInfo endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.
+The HTTP request is sent to the User

+Info endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.
 #### 4.3.1.1.
 User info Request Specification
 The Access Token will define the list of Data that will be provided back to the client (TODO).
 In order to request specific claims, you can [use scopes](https://stackedit.io/app#stClaims) in the Authentication Request and/or [use the claims parameter](https://stackedit.io/app#Claims-Request) of the request Object.
 #### 4.3.1.2.
 User info Request Example